raspberrypilearning/lights-out/worksheet.md

     Run your program several times.
 Check that, each time the program runs, a different light is randomly chosen.
 The light should turn on immediately.

-4. To make the game more fun, there needs to be an unpredictable gap between the lights turning on, so let's add some code to wait a random length of time before turning on the next light:
+4. To make the game more fun, there needs to be an unpredictable gap between the lights turning on, so let's add some code to make the program wait a random length of time before turning on the next light:

     Underneath the code where you chose which light to turn on, add two new lines of code: